 The best thing about this category is – there are no height or size requirements.
 Now, if you are working hard to be a fashion model, you can simply become a commercial model.
 Models can easily find work and book great jobs as a “Commercial Fashion Model”.

 Glamour modeling emphases more on the model’s appeal, beauty, and body than anything else.
-Models in this category are considerably – very pretty.
+Models in this category are considerable – very pretty.
 These models work simply by being attractive, a nice body, and having a sort of “sex appeal”.
 Whereas there are no height or size requirements, glamour models just need to be at least 18 years old.

 Promo Model / Promotional Model